How Eating Too Fast Causes Bloating and Flatulence

 Rushed eating and not chewing food properly on the other hand often causes digestive problems.
 By hurrying a meal down you risk a good portion of it ending up undigested in the large intestine.

-The more undigested food that we send to our colon, the more the billions of bacteria down there go crazy turning it into excessive flatus gas.
-When we have smaller meals and take our time, rather than eating too fast, we are much less likely to be feeding them so well.
+The more undigested food that you send to our colon, the more the billions of bacteria down there go crazy turning it into excessive flatus gas.
+When you have smaller meals and take our time, rather than eating too fast, you are much less likely to be feeding them so well.
 Additionally, poorly digested food is a major cause of constipation.

 Eating more slowly also helps reduce stomach gas and bloating from swallowed air and gives a feeling of fullness and satisfaction after a meal that eating quickly rarely does.
 In this way, slowing down how you eat often helps you losing weight.

 Life can be pretty busy sometimes, but eating is one of those things that are really worth slowing down for and taking the time to taste and enjoy.
 Your body will thank you for it later.